The intricacies of the Fender Jazzmaster

 the tailpiece contacted the wire and staple, effectively grounding to the

-April of 1962 was the first month the necks were stamped with a code
+was the first month the necks were stamped with a code designating model, month

 Early Jazzmaster neck stamp

-begin to show up a bit more often by this time.
-Matching headstocks now become
+color Jazzmaster's begin to show up a bit more often by this time.
+Matching

-standard on custom colored guitars.
-Fender modified its painting system by
+headstocks now become standard on custom colored guitars.
+Fender modified its

-summer 1962.
-Paint handles were attached to the bodies during finishing, then
+painting system by summer 1962.
+Paint handles were attached to the bodies during

-removed and nails were installed to suspend the body during the curing process.
+finishing, then removed and nails were installed to suspend the body during the

-Olympic white accounts for a fairly large percentage of guitars built in the
+curing process.
+Olympic white accounts for a fairly large percentage of guitars

-The pickups underwent a host of significant changes.
-The windings switch
+underwent a host of significant changes.
+The windings switch from plain enamel

-reddish winding wire in the course of 1962.
-Yellow ink date stamps appear in 1964, and
+in the course of 1962.
+Yellow ink date stamps appear in

 The winding methods changed from a scatter machine wind, to a neater